AIG CEO may reduce buybacks, focus on acquisitions

 AIG, the largest U.S. underwriter of commercial property and casualty policies, reported a better-than-expected first-quarter operating profit in May, helped by investment returns and cost cuts.

+While some of AIG's businesses have potential to increase, there is less chance of growth in AIG's commercial business, Duperreault said.

+The so-called "middle market," or medium-sized companies, could provide some opportunities, Duperreault said.

-(Reporting by Suzanne Barlyn in New York and Aparajita Saxena in Bengaluru; Editing by Shounak Dasgupta and Meredith Mazzilli)
+Reporting by Suzanne Barlyn in New York and Aparajita Saxena in Bengaluru; Editing by Shounak Dasgupta, Bernard Orr and Meredith Mazzilli